Modelling phylogeny in 16S rRNA gene sequencing datasets using string-based kernels: Materials and Methods

-Let $X$ be an $n \times p$ input matrix and $y=(y_1,\dots y_n)$ an $n$-dimensional host phenotype vector.
+Kernel methods can also be used for non-parametric Bayesian supervised learning tasks via a Gaussian process (GP).
+Let $X$ be an $n \times p$ input matrix (e.g. containing OTU counts for $p$ OTUs in $n$ samples) and $y=(y_1,\dots y_n)$ an $n$-dimensional host phenotype vector.
 For a continuous trait, consider the following regression task

-where $x_i$ denotes the $i$-th row of the matrix $X$, $f(\cdot)$ is an unknown function and $\varepsilon$ is Gaussian noise with variance $\sigma^2$.
+where $x_i$ denotes the $i$-th row of the matrix $X$ and $f(\cdot)$ is an unknown function.
 To infer this unknown function one can specify a zero-mean GP prior distribution over the function space